The Toughest Footrace on Earth

 BT1: So you’d say that sleep deprivation is the thing you worry about most?

 RR: Hallucination with a hypo at the same time is throwing two serious issues into the melting pot.
-A CGM will help.
+A continuous glucose monitor (CGM) will help.
 I’ll have to be constantly snacking.

 BT1: This is said to be your last race.
 Why stop here?